Are you traveling to Breckenridge in the summer or fall months? Looking for things to do? Then check out this post!

 5. Isak Heartstone (the troll): I didn’t list this under hikes, because its more of a short walk.
 You can not miss the Troll!
 The troll was created by an artist in Denmark.
 It is quite a sight to see.

-6. Mountain Top: Mountain top used to have a children’s museum but they have not found a new home.
-However they are still offering stuff to the community.
+6. Mountain Top: Mountain top Children’s Museum is back!
 In the summer months they have a camp and you can register for just a day if you need someone to watch them for a day while you do a more strenuous hike, etc..

 7. Epic Discovery: Breckenridge mountain has lots of activities on the mountain during the summer.
 This is even available for kids.
 There is a ropes course, trampoline, zipline, summer tubing, rock climbing wall, mini golf, etc..
 You buy a day pass and have unlimited attractions.
 My tip is to get here early.
 If there is a thunderstorm nearby it will shut down the attractions for a period of time.
 These storms usually hit in the afternoon, so if you go early a storm would have minimal impact to you.
 There is a separate pass for older kids and adults.
 There is a bigger ropes course once you meet a certain height limit.